ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MAY support anonymous access, Issuers MUST ensure Signed Statements submitted to public access services are acceptable for public disclosure.
 In this case, Signed Statements MUST NOT carry confidential information.
 Once a Signed Statement is inserted into the Append-only Log maintained by a Transparency Service, it cannot be removed from the Log.
-For a practial deployment a Relaying Party, such as an Auditor, will have to get access also to the Signed Statements, which are made available through an adjacent system.
+In some deployments, a Relaying Party, such as an Auditor, might require access to Signed Statements and Statements, which can be made available through adjacent services.

 Transparency Services may enforce access control to the Append-only Log.